Some tips on how to stay happy and safe in your new home...

 If you watch or record TV programmes live (whether on TV, live on-line, on iPlayer, or on any other device), you will need a TV licence.
-If your tenancy agreement covers the whole house, you will only need one TV licence.
-If you have separate tenancy agreements for each room, you will need a TV licence for each person who watches TV in this way.
+You can find out more about TV licenses here.
 If you need more information, you can contact the TV licensing authority or visit the Accommodation Office.

 It is important that you make sure your house is as safe as it can be: no-one likes being burgled.
 Take a look at the personal safety and crime sections of our website for ideas on how to stay safe in your home.
 Both the Avon & Somerset Police and Shelter have some more good hints and tips on this.